sirech/talk-humane-on-call-alerting/presentation.md

 ---

-class: center middle

-# Alerting isn't just about technology.
+## Alerting isn't just about technology.
 It's about organizational alignment

 ???